 Get close up to wild animals – from a bobcat, otters and porcupines, to owls, eagles and reptiles and more!
 Discover High Desert animals in natural habitats indoors and in outdoor exhibits on scenic nature trails.
-Learn about how the Museum cares for these animals and why they can’t be released in to the wild.
+Learn about how the Museum wildlife team cares for these animals and why they can’t be released into the wild.

-At the Autzen Otter Exhibit, get an underwater view of Brook, Rogue and Pitch, our three river otters, as they swim through the water with ease.
+At the Autzen Otter Exhibit, get an underwater view of Brook, Rogue and Pitch, the three river otters in our care, as they swim through the water with ease.

 Look into the eyes of a great horned owl.
-Say hello to our porcupine family, and visit the other magnificent owls, eagles and hawks in the Donald M. Kerr Birds of Prey Center.
+Say hello to the porcupine family, and visit the other magnificent owls, eagles and hawks in the Donald M. Kerr Birds of Prey Center.

 In our Desertarium, meet some of the smaller wildlife that lives in the High Desert such as Gila monsters, desert tortoises, rattlesnakes, turtles, burrowing owls and all kinds of crawly critters.

 Enjoy a close-up view of prickly porcupines and spend some time with a bobcat in the Earle A. Chiles Hall of Exploration and Settlement.